 Kung Pao Chicken Tacos

-For this recipe, I used boneless skinless chicken breast, which was marinated in soy sauce, tossed in corn starch, and then sautéed over medium high heat until browned and cooked through.
+For this recipe, I used boneless skinless chicken thighs, cut into 1” pieces, and marinated in soy sauce, tossed in corn starch, and then sautéed over medium high heat until browned and cooked through.

 Meanwhile I prepped the remaining ingredients: